UnrealArtOptimization/minimal-mistakes/book/ch01-10-intro.md

 ---
-title: "Chapter 1.
-Measuring Performance"
+title: "Measuring Performance"
 excerpt: ""
 ---

-{% include toc icon="columns" title="elo" %}
+{% include toc icon="columns" title=page.title %}

 In this chapter we'll discover various ways to measure performance, expressed in miliseconds.
 Then we'll start looking for bottlenecks and other optimization issues.